Shadowgate’s Japanese Translation is Considered Legendarily Bad

 This is exactly the sort of thing I was looking for – a Western-made game localized into Japanese.
 I don’t know when I’ll get to it, but this is on my must-do list for sure.

-If you liked this post and know someone else who'd like it, let them know about it.
-It'd be a great help!
+If you enjoyed this post and know someone else who'd like it, I hope you'll tell them about it.
+Thanks!

 50 Comments